How to Start A Fudge Making Business

 In addition to the common business expenses, your fudge making operation will require a budget for the ongoing cost of acquiring ingredients, supplies, and packaging materials.

 You’ll want to check with your local governing agency to find out what permits and restrictions exist for making fudge in your area.
-Because you are dealing with food as a business, restriction, and regulations apply.
-These rules and regulations are similar across the country but they do have differences for the the area of operation.
+Because you are dealing with food as a business, restrictions, and regulations apply.
+These rules and regulations are similar across the country but they do have differences.

 Minimum Startup Cost:

-You can get started for under $1,000 if you already have what you need to make your fudge.
+You can get started for under $1,000 if you already have the equipment necessary to make your fudge.

 Tips & Considerations:

-- You may want to experiment with the types of boxes you sell your fudge in, different sizes and colors for different prices.
+- You may want to experiment with the types of boxes you sell your fudge in, different sizes and colors make a difference in how your fudge is perceived by your customers.

-- You may also want to experiment with different types of fudge, allowing you to reach a wider market.
+- You may also want to experiment with different types of fudge.
+If you’re successful with your experiments you’ll have the opportunity to reach a wider market.

 - You want to make sure your fudge includes the ingredients you used on your packaging.
 You don’t want anyone to eat your fudge and have an allergic reaction.